ViktorDimitrievski/MyTask/README.md

 ###TASK MANAGEMENT SYSTEM

 Technologies which will be used for this project are:
--Microsoft ASP.NET MVC Framework
+* Microsoft ASP.NET MVC Framework
--Microsoft SQL Server Database
+* Microsoft SQL Server Database
--HTML/CSS
--JavaScript/jQuery/Ajax
+* HTML/CSS
+* Bootstrap 3
+* JavaScript/jQuery/Ajax
--Implementation of Repository pattern
+* Implementation of Repository pattern

 #Project Features